 Should I go with the lowest level of cover?

-Also: bear in mind some public and private sector construction projects specify the minimum amount of public liability coverage needed for a contract.
+Furthermore, be aware that some public and private sector construction projects may stipulate a minimum level of public liability coverage as a condition of contract.

 Where can I get more advice on the correct level of cover for my business?